jekor/minform/README.markdown

 <input required>
 ```

-Will block form submission and focus the required element if it's not been
+Will block form submission and focus the required element if it has not been filled in.
-filled in.

-## Dependencies
+## Unsupported Browsers

-jQuery >= 1.4.3
+* Internet Explorer <= 8